physiopy/phys2bids/docs/contributorfile.rst

 - If you're reviewing documentation, build it locally with `sphinx`.
 - Unless it's for typo fixes or similar, invite the author of the PR to make changes before actually doing them yourself.
 - If you're asking for changes, **don't approve the PR**.
 Approve it only after everything was sufficiently addressed.
 Someone else might merge the PR in taking your word for granted.
-- If you're the last reviewer required to approve the PR and there is no review taking place, merge it!
+- If you are the main reviewer, and the last reviewer required to approve the PR, merge the PR!

 Before approving and/or merging PRs, be sure that:

 - All the tests in Travis CI pass without errors.
 - Prefereably, codecov checks pass as well - if they don't, pin the project manager.
 - The title describes the content of the PR clearly enough to be meaningful on its own - remember that it will appear in the version changelog!
 - The PR has the appropriate labels to trigger the appropriate version release and update the contributors table.